joekreu/basic_pcp/PARSING.md

 There are ten parsers, in separate modules.
 Nine of them, which shall be called _basic parsers_ here, share the same high-level interface:

 1. `pcp_ir_0` is based on iteration (loops) _and_ recursion.
-The module implements one of the simplest algorithms for precedence climbing parsing of infix expressions where operators can have independent left and right binding powers.
+The actual parser is contained in the function `parse_expr` in five lines of Python code.
+This might be one of the simplest implementations of precedence climbing parsing for infix expressions where the operators can have independent left and right binding powers.

 2. `pcp_ir_0_no_ins` is also based on iteration and recursion.
 Contrary to `pcp_ir_0`, and contrary to the general setting, it is not based on token